Last Updated on: 4th October 2023, 12:11 am

 5. Jason Richardson Vertical (46.5″ Inches)

-Jason Richardson may not have the highest vertical jump on this list, but he is still one of the most exciting dunkers in the history of the NBA.
+Jason Richardson may not have the highest vertical jump on this list, but he is still one of the most exciting dunkers in the NBA’s history.
 Richardson was known for his high-flying acrobatics and his ability to put on a show for the fans.

 Richardson’s vertical jump was measured at 46.5 inches, which is still impressive.